AngelaYuStat/SCoRES/README.md

-The plot demonstrate how to use SCB to find regions of s where the estimated mean is greater than or equal to the four levels -18, -20, -22 and -24 for ccds data.
+The plot demonstrate how to use SCB to find regions of s where the estimated mean is greater than or equal to the four levels -18, -20, -22 and -24 for pupil data.
 The gray shaded area is the 95% SCB, the solid black line is the estimated mean.
 The red horizontal line shows the inner confidence sets (where the lower SCB is greater than the corresponding level) that are contained in the estimated inverse set